M66B/FairEmail/FAQ.md

 tl;dr; "*Additionally, even if you configure STARTTLS perfectly and use a valid certificate, there’s still no guarantee your communication will be encrypted.*"

 <a name="FAQ13"></a>
-**(13) How does progressive search work?**
+**(13) How does search on server work?**

 You can start searching for messages on sender, subject or text by using the magnify glass in the action bar of a folder.
-First messages are searched on device, then the server is requested to search.
+The server executes the search.
-Scrolling down will download more messages from the server.
+Scrolling down will fetch more messages from the server.
-Searching on device is case insensitive and on partial text.
-Searching on the server might be case sensitive or case insensitive and might be on partial text or whole words, depending on the provider.
+Searching by the server might be case sensitive or case insensitive and might be on partial text or whole words, depending on the provider.
-Progressive search is a pro feature.
+Search on server is a pro feature.

 <a name="FAQ14"></a>
 **(14) How can I setup Outlook with 2FA?**